 Here you can find souvenirs that vary from handmade rugs, jewelry, traditional clothing, old tools, and items.
 The cobblestone street of the bazaar is often full of tourists, especially from Russia.
 This explains why almost all the shopkeepers, young and old speak English and Russian.
 If you like something, don’t hesitate to negotiate the price and to make sure that it is a local handmade product.
 There are a lot of products arriving from China and Turkey that are sold in the market, a phenomenon that is affecting local artisans.
 Last Sunday there was a group of Asian tourists buying Chinese scarfs.
 The counterfeit copies of Skenderbeu’s statue, traditional clothes, and qeleshe (the Albanian wool hat) are cheaper and easy to produce, compared to handmade rugs and other products that need weeks of work.
 The artisans of Kruja are worried that their crafts and skills are dying out because younger generations have other interests or want to leave Albania.

 The Castle of Kruja

 In the meantime, the National Ethnographic Museum is located in an old building of the Toptani family, built in 1764 in the courtyard of the medieval castle, in front of the National Museum of Scanderbeg.
-The walls of the museum have 250 years original morals, ceilings carved in wood, very rare furnishings, old style rugs and traditional costumes.
+The walls of the museum have 250 years original morals, ceilings carved in wood, very rare furnishings, old-style rugs, and traditional costumes.
 Inside the house is a steamy Turkish bath, one of the only left in Albania.
-The museum has also 1,200 original objects which are a living proof of old Albanians’ lifestyle and traditions, mostly in XVIII-XIX centuries.
+The museum has also 1,200 original objects which are living proof of old Albanians’ lifestyle and traditions, mostly in XVIII-XIX centuries.